Rees-Dart Track Info & Bus Transport

 Q. Do I need to book the huts or campsites on the Rees-Dart?

-A. Backcountry Hut Tickets or a Backcountry Pass must be purchased in advance from DOC visitor centres or approved outlets.
+A. Backcountry Hut Tickets or a Backcountry Pass must be purchased in advance from DOC visitor centre or approved outlets.
 To camp by any of the three huts there is a fee of $5 per night for adults and $2.50 per night for children.

 Q. What facilities are in Rees-Dart huts / campsites?